Hiking Vidova Gora on Brac, Croatia JetSettingFools.com

 Vidova Gora mountain from Zlatni Rat Beach in Bol, Brac, Croatia

-We have a few more travel tips and packing hacks for your trip to Croatia!
+We have some honest advice and a few packing hacks for your trip to Croatia!

 Small marina in Bol, Brac, Croatia